-Michelle is a business litigator who has successfully represented businesses and individuals in various industries in high-stakes trials and appeals, and in matters involving local, state and federal governments.
-Her practice focuses on business cases involving tax controversy, intellectual property, and energy, regulatory, and commercial issues.
-Her recent trial experience includes litigating an issue of first impression involving claimed deductions under I.R.C. § 199, defending against trade secret, non-compete, and Computer Fraud and Abuse Act claims, and prosecuting fraud, and breach of fiduciary duty and contract claims.
+Michelle is a business litigator who has successfully represented businesses and individuals in various industries in high-stakes trials and appeals and in matters involving local, state and federal governments.
+Her practice focuses on business cases involving antitrust, government investigation response, class actions, tax controversy, intellectual property and energy, regulatory and commercial issues.
+Her recent trial experience includes litigating an issue of first impression involving claimed deductions under I.R.C. § 199, captive insurance matters under I.R.C. §§ 501 and 831, defending against patent infringement, trademark, trade dress, trade secret, non-compete and Computer Fraud and Abuse Act claims and prosecuting antitrust, fraud, breach of fiduciary duty and contract claims.
 Michelle also has appellate experience in state and federal courts.

-Michelle’s creative legal reasoning and strategies have helped her clients win significant verdicts, including a multi-million dollar jury verdict in a recent business fraud and theft case, and other favorable results, including dismissal of a trademark lawsuit for lack of personal jurisdiction, dismissal of a class action lawsuit for lack of subject matter jurisdiction where damages sought exceeded $1 billion, and denial of class certification in a putative class action arising from the sale of allegedly defective mobile devices.
-Whether the circumstances require tactful extrajudicial negotiations to resolve burgeoning business disputes or bet-the-business litigation before a judge, jury, arbitral panel, or government agency, Michelle is a fierce advocate for her clients at every stage.
+Michelle relies on her creative legal reasoning and strategies to provide practical advice to clients and win significant verdicts, including a multi-million dollar jury verdict in a recent business fraud and theft case and other favorable results, including dismissal of a trademark lawsuit for lack of personal jurisdiction, dismissal of a class action lawsuit for lack of subject matter jurisdiction where damages sought exceeded $1 billion and denial of class certification in a putative class action arising from the sale of allegedly defective mobile devices.
+Whether the circumstances require tactful extrajudicial negotiations to resolve burgeoning business disputes or bet-the-business litigation before a judge, jury, arbitral panel or government agency, Michelle is a fierce advocate for her clients at every stage.
 In addition to taking her clients’ cases from initial investigation through trial and into successful appeals, Michelle counsels clients on dispute avoidance and implementing strategies geared toward resolving business challenges early and minimizing risk and liability in operations going forward.

 Honors & Awards